- What requirements must be met in order to establish a connection?

 - In your iPhone settings > Health > Data access > YAZIO you have to enable all read and write permissions especially for the active energy

-What exactly has changed regarding the transfer?
+What exactly has changed regarding the data transfer?

 The biggest change is that YAZIO now transfers activity calories to Apple Health! 🚀